Computer Lab Activities, Online Learning Activities

 5. The Earth is divided into northern and southern hemispheres by the equator: an imaginary line, like a belt, all the way around the middle.
 The southern hemisphere is the half of the Earth south, or below, the equator.

 On the first day of spring in the northern hemisphere, it's the first day of fall in the southern hemisphere.
-Can you imagine why this is?
-Explain what you think in one or two sentences.
+Ask students imagine why this is.

 Now, watch this short video about the Earth's rotation around the sun and complete the three interactive challenges at the end.
 (This will take you about five minutes.)

-Now that you've completed this Web Hunt, you should have a better understanding of the equinox.
-You'll enjoy spring even more by understanding the science behind it!
+Now that students have a better understanding of the equinox, they'll enjoy spring even more!